Opportunities for people with lived experience

 - Our brand and our communications strategy.

-The Service User and Carer Reference Group meets regularly throughout the year, with meetings led by an independent Chair.
+The Service User and Carer Reference Group meets regularly throughout the year.
 Outside of these meetings, members can also get involved in various aspects of our work such as assessing, teaching, and presenting at events.

 - Experience of using mental health services, and/or experience of caring for someone who has experience using services.

-- Experience of the role of mental health social workers within services.
+- Knowledge and/or experience of the role of mental health social workers within services.

-- A commitment to represent service users’ and carers’ views and needs.
+- A commitment to put forward service users’ and carers’ views and needs.

 - Ability to work with other members of the group, as a team.